kit-clj/kit-clj.github.io/resources/md/routes.md

 ### Restricting access based on route groups

-The simplest way to restrict access is by applying the `restrict` middleware to groups of routes that should not be publicly accessible.
+The simplest way to restrict access is by applying the `restrict` middleware from [buddy-auth](https://github.com/funcool/buddy-auth) to groups of routes that should not be publicly accessible.
 First, we'll add the following code in the `<app>.middleware` namespace: